tommyalvarez/fourthbase/README.md

 ## Usage

-To get started with your new second database, update your database.yml to include a `thirdbase` config key.
+To get started with your new third database, update your database.yml to include a `thirdbase` config key.
 All ThirdBase configurations per Rails environment go under this config key.

 ```yaml
 # Default configurations: